Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Valid passport (copy + original)

-• Birth certificate (translated)
+• Birth certificate (apostilled and translated)

 • Proof of cohabitation (utility bill, lease agreement, both names on address)

-• Sponsor’s current visa/residence proof
+• Sponsor’s current visa/residence proof (CRNM or protocolo)

 • Sponsor’s income documentation (pay stubs, contract, business registration)